VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---
+## September 2025
+ - Solid steps down and Junior takes over the XO position.

+## August 2025
+ - The deployment in the Kola regian starts.

 ## January 2025
  - TSTA workups begin to prepare the air wing for the next deployment.